 George Strait has been crowned the King of Country Music -- and with good reason.
-The Texas-born crooner of "All My Ex's Live in Texas," "Fool-Hearted Memory," "Does Fort Worth Ever Cross Your Mind?" and "Cowboys Like Us" has a number of impressive accomplishments to pad his resume with.
+The Texas-born crooner known for "All My Ex's Live in Texas," "I Cross My Heart," and "Does Fort Worth Ever Cross Your Mind?" has a number of impressive accomplishments to pad his resume with.
+He's one of the biggest and best country artists in Nashville alongside legends like Garth Brooks, Alan Jackson, and Willie Nelson.

 10. "Love Without End, Amen"